+As a marketing professional with the right mix of skills and experience, you're a hot commodity.
 The skills gap in the industry is fueling competition among employers, which means greater opportunities for candidates.
-Generous bonuses and greater professional development opportunities are more commonplace-all of this makes working with a recruiter is more valuable than ever.
+Generous bonuses and greater professional development opportunities are more commonplace and working with a recruiter is more valuable than ever.